djipco/djipevents/README.md

 This library is nothing extraordinary but it does have some interesting features not necessarily found in the browser's `EventTarget` or in Node.js' `EventEmitter`:

-  * Listeners can be set to trigger an arbitrary number of times with the `count` option;
+  * Listeners can be set to trigger an arbitrary number of times with the `remaining` option;
   * Listeners can be set to expire with the `duration` option;
   * The `emit()` method returns an array containing the return value of all callback functions;
-  * A custom value for `this` in the callback can be assigned via the `context` option;
+  * The callback function can be accessed via the `callback` property of the `Listener` object.
+This makes it especially easy to access the bound version of functions transformed by `bind()`.
   * It is possible to listen to all events by using `EventEmitter.ANY_EVENT`.
-  * You can pass an arbitrary number of arguments to the callback function by passing additional parameters to the `emit()` method.
-You can also pass additional arguments to the callback by using the `args` option of `addListener()`.
+  * You can pass any number of arguments to the callback function by using the `arguments` option of `addListener()`.
+You can also prepend even more arguments by passing them to `emit()`.
   * The `Listener` object returned by `addListener()` has a `remove()` method that allows you to easily remove the listener.

 ### Hidden goodies